A Promising Intersection of Excited-State-Specific Methods from Quantum Chemistry and Quantum Monte Carlo

-Thioformaldehyde was somewhat unusual with the ground state having the higher variance for fewer determinants so a longer expansion was optimized for a better variance match with the excited state.
+Thioformaldehyde was somewhat unusual with the ground state having the higher variance for fewer determinants so longer expansions were optimized to straddle the excited state variance for performing the matching interpolation.
 The VMC wave functions used in these systems are significantly less complex than those obtainable by coupled cluster and the absolute energies from VMC are comparable to those of CCSD.
 The excitation energy differences from VMC are also most comparable to CCSD in terms of accuracy, as CC3 and CCSDT are within one or two hundredths of an eV of the sCI-based TBEs.
-While VMC does not obtain the exquisite accuracy of higher level coupled cluster in these cases, these results are a reassuring check that our approach agrees with very well established quantum chemistry treatments of this generally easier class of excited states, and we now turn our attention to more challenging categories.
+While our approach does not obtain the exquisite accuracy of higher level coupled cluster in these cases, these results are a reassuring check that our approach agrees with very well established quantum chemistry treatments of this generally easier class of excited states, and we now turn our attention to more challenging categories.